codemasterady/PS4-Vs-XBox/README.md

-# Play Station Vs XBox Research
+# PlayStation Vs XBox Research

 Welcome my fellow bots to this one and for all historic moment where I crack the big question of what console is better, PlayStation or X-Box.
 Like in the video, don't take my opinions as facts, tho data can be very convincing your happiness is what matters the most to me.
 So even if you preferred X-Box but PlayStation won during this research don't stop using the X-Box.
 Anyway, I am getting off track.
 This project uses data from the website [kaggle](https://www.kaggle.com/gregorut/videogamesales) that contains information about games and all their details.
 I have used many comparisons when making this research but before I get on to that, let's talk about the dataset.